dromatriptan/EndUserExperience/README.md

 ## StartVNCUserMode.ps1

 **Overview** While everyone knows how to install and configure VNC in SYSTEM mode, I couldn't find anyone that understood the need for user mode.
 User mode is vital for those users that are connecting into their desktops through RDP and get assigned a session ID other than 0 (i.e., console mode).
 Having this script packaged and added (as a shortcut) to users' Start Menu startup folder will run VNC Server under that user's logon token on a port beginning on 5500, permitting multiple instances of VNC Viewer on, say, a Remote Desktop Session Host (i.e., RDSH) server.

+## Win11-TaskBarSettings.ps1

+**Overview** This is an attempt to begin compiling the user customizations typically required in a Windows 11 enterprise environment.
+Most organizations will *not* be leveraging the on-frills Team chat application; Most enterprise organizations will also be *upgrading* from Windows 10 where the Start Menu is left-aligned.
+The center-aligned Start is an attempt to mimic and woo mobile operating system users as well as the macOS audience on the consumer end of the spectrum.
+Then there is also the checkered past we have all experienced with Microsoft's widgets - they were huge vulnerability and exploit vectors that enterprises simply disabled to mitigate.